paul-bd/MIP-PET/README.md

 # MIP-PET (maximum intensity projection for positon emission tomography)
-create Maximum Intensity Projection from nii
+create a rotating GIF of Maximum Intensity Projection from nii image in python.

 #Usage :